jquery-archive/jquery-mobile/README.md

     TEST_PATH=slider JUNIT_OUTPUT=build/test-results/ ROOT_DOMAIN=$WEB_SERVER grunt test

-Will only run the tests whos paths contain the string slider. *NOTE* That the phantom tests currently require that the webserver be running to access and run the tests properly because of the PHP dependency that many of them share.
+Will only run the tests where the path contains the string slider. *NOTE* That the phantom tests currently require that the webserver be running to access and run the tests properly because of the PHP dependency that many of them share.

 Additionally we run the test suite against many version of jQuery using the `JQUERY` environment variable.
 For example if you wanted to run the test suite against both of our currently supported versions 1.6.4, and 1.7.1 the command would take the following form: